- Easy to Play

 DAG, given the generality of the term, Directed Acyclic Graphs.
 Release 9 parallelizes big jobs by splitting them into parts so different parts can be done by different computing nodes.
 Those nodes are connected to each other so they do indeed form a graph and can be analyzed as a graph.
 Those connections ("edges" in graph theoretic nomenclature) are not symmetric in that info getting passed in either direction over an edge is different: the graph is directed.
 Last, there are no loops in how Release 9 uses that graph so the graph is acyclic.
 Describing how Release 9 internally directs parallel computational flow as anything other than a directed acyclic graph or DAG is inaccurate.
 But it may not be as useful as a simple description in ordinary language:

 Release 9 has a sophisticated query engine with a very high degree of modularity.
 Big tasks get split into small tasks, which get sent to different computation nodes.
 Some of those nodes, potentially many thousands of nodes, can be GPGPU cores, and those GPGPU cores can be different types of cores from different GPUs.
 Some of those nodes, also potentially thousands but more likely only a few dozen or few hundred, can be CPU cores.
 Computational nodes also can be external databases like PostgreSQL.
 The query engine can split the work between any and all such nodes so that they run in parallel.
-In addition to the query engine Release 9 has a big roster of built-in SQL functions, both spatial and non-spatial, which all work within that parallel scheme and there is a rich set of facilities to add very involved custom functions for execution within SQL using scripts in .NET or V8.
+In addition to the query engine's fundamentally parallel SQL capabilities, Release 9 has a big roster of built-in SQL functions, both spatial and non-spatial, which all work within that parallel scheme.
+9 also provides a rich set of facilities to add very involved custom functions for execution within SQL using scripts.

 Can Release 9 Parallelize and Stabilize Third Party Products?

-No. For interoperability Release 9 uses products from other companies, such as ESRI's GDB geodatabase SDK, Microsoft's MDB drivers, optional use of GDAL and so on.
+No. For interoperability Release 9 uses products from other companies, such as ESRI's GDB geodatabase SDK, Microsoft's MDB drivers, and so on.
+Manifold also allows optional use of GDAL and other third party software, for those who wish to add to Manifold's native capabilities.
 None of those products are parallel like Release 9 and the technologies they use in general are not as bulletproof as Release 9 technology and native Release 9 formats.
 For example, because ESRI's GDB code is not thread safe Release 9 cannot parallelize use of ESRI GDB geodatabases the way Release 9 data stores can be parallelized.
 Likewise, connecting to ESRI GDB requires using an ESRI product, the ESRI SDK, to connect to an ESRI format - resulting in ESRI levels of stability.
 Release 9's reputation for never crashing applies to Release 9 code, not to third party products used with Release 9.

 Is Manifold Release 9 a desktop, mobile, or web app?

 Manifold Release 9 is a Windows application that installs and runs on your desktop computer or portable computer or tablet running Windows.
+It is not a web-based application that requires a subscription or that requires you to connect to a web server to run Release 9.
 See the Requirements page for hardware and software requirements.

 Is the price an annual rental or a fully-paid license fee?